 The results of each race and heat must be posted at the pits in a clearly visible position, specified during the driver's meeting.
 The results must be printed or typed.
-The results must include title, race or heat number, race date and venue.
+The results must include UIM title, class name, race or heat number, race date and venue.
+In case of restart it must be mentioned with adding after race or heat number letter R and in case of last heat second restart R2.
 For boats and drivers the results must include position, boat number, first name and surname of driver(s), nationality of driver(s), time (or speed)/laps and points.
 The nationality of all drivers - either by using a three letter abbreviation for the countries worldwide as listed by the IOC or as full names of the nations in English language.
 Additional information such as sponsor, boat may be mentioned.